Market Square Arena: Events

 Market Square Arena was best known as the home of the Indiana Pacers of the American Basketball Association and National Basketball Association from 1974 to 1999.

 The first Pacers basketball game held in the arena was a preseason game against the Milwaukee Bucks; the total attendance was 16,929.
 The first regular-season ABA game in the arena was held on October 18, 1974, against the San Antonio Spurs; the Pacers lost in double overtime, 129–121 in front of 7,473 fans.
 The first Pacers victory in Market Square Arena came on October 23 with a 122–107 win over the Spirits of St. Louis.
 The 1974–75 season ended for the Pacers with the ABA Finals played in Market Square Arena and Freedom Hall against their archrivals, the Kentucky Colonels.
 The Colonels defeated the Pacers in that championship series, winning the ABA title in five games (4 wins to 1).
 The 1975–76 Pacers won their final home ABA game in Market Square Arena with a 109–95 victory against the Colonels.
 (Kentucky won the next game by one point to win the series and advance, ending the Pacers' ABA tenure.)
 The Pacers continued to play at Market Square Arena after they joined the NBA in 1976; their first game at the arena as an NBA team was a 129–122 overtime loss to the Boston Celtics on October 21.
 Michael Jordan's return to the Chicago Bulls after his first retirement took place at Market Square Arena in a loss to the Pacers on March 19, 1995.

+Market Square Arena was also the home of the Indianapolis Racers of the WHA from 1974 to 1979.
+The team hosted the first professional sports game in the venue on October 17, 1974, against the Michigan Stags.
+Seventeen-year-old Wayne Gretzky starred for the Racers in his first professional action before being traded to the Edmonton Oilers after a handful of games.